-limit the lawyer's ability to look for other sources of information.328 And while there is no requirement that an attorney always doubt his or her client and require corroborating information,329 there is a requirement that in the face of evidence that brings the client's information into question, the lawyer must perform his or her own inquiry into the facts that support the legal argument.
-But lawyers will not be sanctioned under Rule 11 for relying on incorrect information when other inquiries give viable credence to that information.330 The same Rule 11 rules apply when a litigator relies solely on information from another attorney who forwarded the case to them.331
+limit the lawyer's ability to look for other sources of information.
+And while there is no requirement that an attorney always doubt his or her client and require corroborating information, there is a requirement that in the face of evidence that brings the client's information into question, the lawyer must perform his or her own inquiry into the facts that support the legal argument.
+But lawyers will not be sanctioned under Rule 11 for relying on incorrect information.
+The same Rule 11 rules apply when a litigator relies solely on information from another attorney who forwarded the case to them.

 Because the standard is objective reasonableness, the attorney's subjective belief is irrelevant and does not factor into the question of the lawyer's reasonableness.
 And while imposition of sanctions against opposing counsel under Rule 11 "does not require a finding of bad faith," a showing of bad faith can provide significant support for imposition of sanctions.
-While bad faith remains sanctionable, it is now not a sine qua non to a Rule 11 impost.
+"While bad faith remains sanctionable, it is now not a sine qua non to a Rule 11 impost.
 Put bluntly, a pure heart no longer excuses an empty head."
 Nor can a lucky gamble that the attorney's meritless argument will later find evidentiary support protect a litigator from being sanctioned for making the argument in the first place.